GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 ```
 imageRegistry: docker.io/test_user
 ```
-2. Update the desired ingress subdomain for the API Connect stack.
+2. Need to Update the desired ingress subdomain for the API Connect stack.

 Find and replace the `111.222.333.444.nip.io` with the actual end point of your cluster.